San Francisco Symphony

-The San Francisco Symphony, founded in 1911, is an American orchestra based in San Francisco, California.
-Since 1980 the orchestra has been resident at the Louise M. Davies Symphony Hall in the city's Hayes Valley neighborhood.
+The San Francisco Symphony is an American orchestra based in San Francisco, California.
+Founded in 1911, the orchestra has been resident at Louise M. Davies Symphony Hall in the city's Hayes Valley neighborhood since 1980.
 The San Francisco Symphony Youth Orchestra (founded in 1981) and the San Francisco Symphony Chorus (1972) are part of the organization.
-Michael Tilson Thomas became the orchestra's music director in 1995, and concluded his tenure in 2020 when Esa-Pekka Salonen took over the position.

-Among the orchestra's awards and honors are an Emmy Award and 15 Grammy Awards in the past 26 years.
+Recent past music directors have included Herbert Blomstedt, Michael Tilson Thomas and Esa-Pekka Salonen.
+Elim Chan is the orchestra's music director-designate, scheduled to assume the post full-time in the autumn of 2027.

 History

 The early years

 San Francisco Symphony (SFS) at the Cort Theatre for its inaugural concert on December 8, 1911.
 The SFS continued to perform at the theatre through 1922.